maciejkos/starter-hugo-research-group/content/terms.md

 We are asking individuals with and without mild or subjective cognitive impairment to participate.
 You have shown an interest in helping us develop new mobile technology for detecting and monitoring cognitive impairments.
 You are between 45 and 65 years of age, able to speak and read English, you own and use an Android smartphone with a data plan.

-You are not pregnant or planning on becoming pregnant, are not diagnosed with dementia or any condition preventing you from leaving home you are not diagnosed with sleep apnea that you do not treat (if you have such a diagnosis you are planning treatment in the next six months), you are not diagnosed with unstable major depression (not including postpartum related), unstable anxiety disorder, epilepsy, seizures, multiple sclerosis, traumatic brain injury, post-traumatic stress disorder, psychosis, bipolar disorder, Alzheimer's disease, Parkinson's disease, vascular dementia, schizophrenia.
+You are not pregnant or planning on becoming pregnant, are not diagnosed with dementia or any condition preventing you from leaving home, you are not diagnosed with unstable major depression (not including postpartum related), unstable anxiety disorder, epilepsy, seizures, multiple sclerosis, traumatic brain injury, post-traumatic stress disorder, psychosis, bipolar disorder, Alzheimer's disease, Parkinson's disease, vascular dementia, schizophrenia.
+If you are diagnosed with sleep apnea, you are planning to start CPAP treatment within the next six months.

 **What will I be asked to do?**

 You will be asked to come to our lab.
 Before entering the lab, we will ask you some basic health questions, we may take your temperature using a touchless thermometer, and may ask you to wear a face mask covering your mouth and nose.
 If needed, the research staff will wear a mask.

 During your first lab session, a member of our research team will take you through the consent process and we will ask your age, gender, sex at birth, and additional demographic information.
 We will also ask you to tell us your height and weight.
 We are asking for this information because we would like to calculate two things.
 First, we would like to calculate how many calories you burn per day.
 Second, we would like to calculate how tiring physical activities may be for you.
 Knowing your height and weight would help us in these calculations.
 Then we will ask you to do a few memory and thinking tasks, and some simple movement exercises.
 The researcher will also ask you for an email address or address where we can send you a gift card.